davidtheclark/postcss-simple-mixin/README.md

 ```

 Some guidelines to obey (violations should throw errors):
-- Definitions must be at the root level.
+- Definitions must occur at the root level.
 - Definitions can only contain declarations (and comments): no `Rule` nodes.
 - Comments are ok in definitions but are not copied: only declarations are copied.

-### Use a Mixin
+### Include a Mixin

 Use the at-rule `@simple-mixin-include` to include you mixin with in a rule set.
 For example: